Akhvakh language: Dialects

-The Akhvakh language (also spelled Axvax, Akhwakh) is a Northeast Caucasian language from the Avar–Andic branch.
-Ethnologue lists 210 speakers based on the 2010 census, but Magomedova and Abulaeva (2007) list 20,000 speakers of the language.
 Akhvakh has several dialects, though sources do not agree on the number.
 Ethnologue lists Kaxib, Northern Akhvakh and Southern Akhvakh (which can be further subdivided into the Tlyanub and Tsegob subdialects).
 Creissels (2010) lists Northern Akhvakh and three dialects of Southern Akhvakh (Cegob, Tljanub, and Ratlub).
+Glottolog considers the Northern and Southern dialects to be separate languages, noting that the Tsegob/Cegob dialet is not mutually intelligible with the Northern dialects without commenting on the Tlyanub/Tljanub or Ratlub dialects.